tiagomanunes/tiagomanunes.github.io/_writeups/escapetwo.md

   {% include attack-step.html title="Privilege escalation" description="Passed-the-hash to login as Administrator" type="root" %}
 </div>

-## Electric Light Orchestra "Mr Blue Light" on
+## Electric Light Orchestra "Mr Blue Sky" on
 This is another "assumed breach" scenario, so \[hacker voice\] _we're in_.
 We asked `Nmap` _where_ we're in, and found out we're in a regular everyday normal Active Directory domain controller, with the exception of an open MSSQL port.

 Before moving further I let my trusty BloodHound sniff around, after he'd practically solved the Administrator box on its own.